-The Ptinidae family are closely related to the Anobiidae.
+The Ptinidae family are closely related to the Anobiidae, and sometimes included in that family.
 Their natural habitats are bird and animal nests where they scavenge on debris.
 There are about twenty native British species, and several introduced species.

 Life cycle.
 The female lays about 100 eggs, either singly or in groups over a period of 5 weeks.
 The eggs are sticky, so soon become covered in debris, they measure 0.5 mm x 0.35 mm.
 The larvae are covered with fine hairs are cream-coloured and fleshy.
 When disturbed they roll up into a ball.
 They can bite through relatively tough materials such as sacks, cardboard, and cellophane.
 The lifecycle takes about three and a half months at room temperature.